 The subject of his lecture was the mistakes you will make as entrepreneurs.
 A review of lessons learned in establishing a project adapted to the children's content worlds.

 Ran has 20 years of high-tech experience in various companies and startups.

 Ran is a co-founder of Accells, a company that developed a system for user authentication through mobile phones.
-The system Accells developed is used to strengthen the entry to networks, remote access systems and cash registers.
+The system Accells is used to strengthen the entry to networks, remote access systems, and cash registers.
 The company was sold to Ping Identity in 2013.

 Today Ran manages identity, holding and mobile products at Ping Identity.